andrfilipenk/new/.qoder/repowiki/en/content/HTTP Services/HTTP Services.md

 - `getSize()` - returns file size in bytes

 ### Validation and Storage Patterns
-Applications should always validate file properties before moving them to permanent storage.
+s should always validate file properties before moving them to permanent storage.
 The `moveTo()` method throws a `RuntimeException` if the upload was not successful, enforcing error checking.

 ```mermaid
 sequenceDiagram